CRPS Signs & Symptoms

 - Abnormal swelling

-(See NHS Choices ‘Complex Regional Pain Syndrome’ and RSDSA website)
+(See NHS Choices ‘Complex Regional Pain Syndrome’)

-STAGES of CRPS/RSD
+Stages of CRPS/RSD

 There are considered to be three (3) main stages of Complex Regional Pain Syndrome, and signs and symptoms can vary depending on the individual.
 There has also been a fourth (4th) stage discussed between health professionals and researchers.
 Many people who are concerned with CRPS, including doctors, consultants and patients, won’t agree there is a Stage Four, and the majority of patients diagnosed with CRPS will never reach the so-called Stage Four.
 However the fourth stage has been added as a matter of completeness.